The CBH Frame Welding Jig Plans

 There are all kinds of people out there trying to sell Frame jig plans and with few exceptions most of these plans are worthless so be careful of what you decide to use for your projects.
 Also be very careful of folks trying to 'sell' plans that they claim are CBH plans since we don't sell jig plans to begin with.
 The real nitty-gritty CBH jig plans have always been free to download here on the site.

-If you visit other sites for plans you can trust Steve Spence (Mechwerks) or Joe McGlynn (Crime Scene Choppers) and Big Al over at Bitter End Old School Choppers with respect to the plans they provide but other than those shops we don't know of anybody who provides good accurate information so let a word to the wise be sufficient.
+If you visit other sites for plans you can trust Steve Spence (Mechwerks) and Joe McGlynn (Crime Scene Choppers) with respect to the plans they provide but other than those shops we don't know of anybody who provides good accurate information so let a word to the wise be sufficient.